DhanrajVedanth/Woof_app/CONTRIBUTING.md

 Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is SemVer.
 You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+Before merging, make sure that you have removed any temporary files and swap files to keep the repo clean.
+Also remember to update the readme, so that it stays up to date with the rest of the repository.

 ## Our Standards
 Examples of behavior that contributes to creating a positive environment include: